WebCoder49/code-input/docs/plugins/_index.md

             let findAndReplacePlugin = new codeInput.plugins.FindAndReplace(
                 true, // Should Ctrl+F be overriden for find-and-replace find functionality?
 Either way, you can also trigger it yourself using (instance of this plugin)`.showPrompt(code-input element, false)`. true, // Should Ctrl+H be overriden for find-and-replace replace functionality?
 Either way, you can also trigger it yourself using (instance of this plugin)`.showPrompt(code-input element, true)`.
+                {}, // Keep this as an empty object for the English UI, or add translations as in https://code-input-js.org/i18n/ false // Should Ctrl key be forced for keyboard shortcuts; setting this to false makes the keyboard shortcut follow the operating system (i.e. Cmd on Apple).
             );
             // Programatically opening the dialogs, to integrate with your user interface function find() {